geekpradd/geekpradd.github.io/life/post.md

 So how do I feel currently?

 Well, firstly, I am thankful of the fact that I could make some friends.
-If I still had to site behind Jonah, I guess I couldn't have made friends.
+If I still had to sit behind Jonah, I guess I couldn't have made friends.
 Atleast not with you, Mandeep or Mrinank.
 I'll be frank, I'm bad at making the first move for friendship.

 You see the day I entered the class, Tushar and Shahir started playing with me.
 When Tushar realised that I am from DAV, he became more friendly and he and Jonah were the first people to talk to me.
 Raghav was rude at first, I remember that.
 More than rude in fact.
 I've put that behind me.